-In the design of Duality SecurePlus™ Insights, we are often faced with a scenario where there are two entities, a model-owning organization that holds a machine learning model and a data owning organization that holds data that it wants to be classified using the model (a very similar scenario arises in the Duality SecurePlus Collaboration Platform as well).
+In the design of Duality SecurePlus™ Insights, we are often faced with an encrypted computing scenario where there are two entities, a model-owning organization that holds a machine learning model and a data owning organization that holds data that it wants to be classified using the model (a very similar scenario arises in the Duality SecurePlus Collaboration Platform as well).
 The model-owning organization will not reveal its model to the data-owning organization for several reasons, including the possible loss of competitive advantage, and regulations that protect the privacy of users in the training dataset.
 The data-owning organization will not reveal the data to the model -owning organization either.
 This is the classical cryptographic setting of secure two-party computation pioneered by several researchers including one of our co-founders.

 So, how do we solve this problem?
 Cryptography gives us not one, but two very different methods to solve this problem with two very different performance characteristics.